MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-connection.md

 # [Studio](#tab/azure-studio)

-You can't create a Snowflake DB connection that uses OAuth in studio.
+> [!NOTE]
+> Creation of a Snowflake DB connection using a service principal (for OAuth) is only available through the Azure CLI or Python SDK.

 ---